-Review the stakeholders for the project, recognising that this may include the stakeholders from the earlier NRSP projects upon which the current project builds.
-Identify those stakeholders and other supportive actors with whom the project must communicate in order to achieve the CP aims defined in response to Q1.
+- Review the stakeholders for the project - Identify those stakeholders with whom the project must communicate in order to achieve the CP aims defined in response to Q1.

-From the beginning of the project, it will be important to consider whether the communication needs of contrasting groups (e.g. men and women, old and young, poor and less-poor) requires special attention in the CP.
+It is important to consider whether the communication needs of contrasting groups (e.g. men and women, old and young, poor and less-poor) require special attention in the CP.
 Contrasting groups frequently have different communication needs.
 The implications of these needs should be applied throughout the project CP.